robotsorcerer/robotsorcerer.github.io/_posts/2018-07-31-NeuroAdapt.md

 The neural network adaptive control part starts on the 11th slide.

 For completeness' sake, I am attaching the full slides here.
 It does more justice to the subject than I could ever rewrite in markdown :).
 Enjoy and feel free to ask questions in the comments section!

+### Teaser Slides

+These slides deal with understanding the the role of neural networks in adaptive control theory.
+It is based on a talk Nick gave at Google Robotics last year.

 [Soft-Neuro-Adapt](/assets/presentations/google.pdf)